 The most important terms in cryptospace.

-A form of staking in which cryptocurrencies are pegged for a fixed period of time to support network functions and receive rewards.
+A form of staking where cryptocurrencies are locked for a fixed period to support network functions and earn rewards.

 Long

-A trading strategy that involves betting that the price of an asset will rise.
+A trading strategy that bets on the price of an asset rising.

 Mainnet

-The active blockchain network on which actual transactions take place - as opposed to a test network.
+The active blockchain network where real transactions take place – as opposed to a testnet.

 Mainnet Launch

-The official launch of a blockchain main network after a development and test phase.
+The official launch of a blockchain's main network after a development and testing phase.

 Maker-Taker Fee Model

-A fee model for exchanges in which "makers" (who provide liquidity) pay lower fees than "takers" (who withdraw liquidity).
+A fee model for exchanges where "makers" (who provide liquidity) pay lower fees than "takers" (who consume liquidity).

-The total value of an asset, calculated as the price times the number of existing units.
+The total value of an asset, calculated as price multiplied by the number of existing units.

 Market Maker

-A player in financial markets that continuously provides buy and sell offers to promote trading and liquidity.
+An actor in financial markets who continuously provides buy and sell offers to promote trading and liquidity.

 Masternode